Biz-mark/Quicksilver/README.md

 Lighnintg fast cache system that converts your website page to static html files.
 Super useful for anyone who wants their static website to be more fast.

+### Note

+This plugin caches every route that opens by GET parameter with 200 response code.
+Except for every url that has your `'backendUri'` that defined in `config/cms.php`.

 ## Installation

 Open Settings in your control panel of your OctoberCMS website.
 Go to Updates & Plugins and in search bar type "Quicksilver".
 Install it by clicking on icon.